jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/templates/scripts.md

 When you want to create html pages based on data, you can write javascript which EJS Site Builder runs as it builds your site.
 These are called generate scripts.

-EJS Site Builder treats generate scripts like they are the body of a [javascript promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-You probably don't need to know about promises in detail to use EJS Site Builder.
-Just understand that you can do what ever you want asynchronously, and when you are done, call 'resolve' or 'reject' with an error.
-Find out more details in the [generate script](/templates/generateScript/) documentation.

 #### Embedding in Templates

 Generate scripts can be embedded in templates like so: